• Skip to primary navigation

 Mixed Berry Icebox Cake

-Mixed berry icebox cake is perfect for summertime potlucks and cookouts – so easy to prepare in a 9×13 dish.
+Mixed berry icebox cake is perfect for summertime potlucks and cookouts - so easy to prepare in a 9x13 dish.
 Chilling this dessert overnight allows the graham crackers to absorb both the cheesecake filling and berry juices!
-It will be so soft — it can easily be eaten with a spoon, like a pudding!
+It will be so soft - it can easily be eaten with a spoon, like a pudding!

 You can customize the cake by using your preferred mix of berries or just one variety if desired.
+If you have any leftover berries, use them up to make Berry Cobbler Cookies.

 Mixed Berry Icebox Cake